diegojromerolopez/gelidum/README.md

 [frozendict](https://pypi.org/project/frozendict/).

 ## Roadmap
+- [ ] @freeze_final decorator (use final typehints in params to freeze only those parameters).
+- [ ] Include on_update: Callable.
+Add some examples of callables.
+- [ ] Freeze only when attributes are modified?
 - [ ] Include timestamp when freezing objects.
+- [ ] Include some RELEASE_NOTES.md with information about
+  each release.
-- [ ] Make some use-cases with threading module.
+- [ ] Make some use-cases with threading/async module (i.e. server)
 - [ ] Add version of object when freezing.

 ## Collaborations